gurkanbebek/DP_GP_cluster/README.md

     GPy, pandas, numpy, scipy (>= 0.14), matplotlib.pyplot

-It has been tested in linux with Python 2.7 and with Anaconda distributions of the latter four above packages.
+It has been tested on Linux with Python 3.9.18 and with Python distributions of the aforementioned four packages.

-Download source code and uncompress, then:
+Download the source code and uncompress it, then:

     python setup.py install